>96

 • Make choreography feel like discovery – not random

-• Create contrast and escalation that create emotional arcs
+• Create contrast and escalation that build emotional arcs

 MOST CREATORS